stephenajulu/julzinsight.co/content/services/tech-solutions.md

 4. Smartphones: We offer a selection of smartphones from top brands, ensuring you stay connected wherever you are.

 #### Managed Solutions Provisioning
 Our managed solutions provisioning service takes the hassle out of managing your IT infrastructure.
 We handle everything from system design and installation to maintenance and support, allowing you to focus on what you do best: running your business.
-See: [Open Source Manged Software Solutions](/open-source-solutions)
+See: [Open Source Managed Software Solutions](/open-source-solutions)

 #### Help Desk and Technical Support
 Help desk support is a vital tool for any business that doesn’t have an in-house IT team.
 Help desk support can vary depending on your business’s needs, but it’s most commonly used as a single point of contact for users who need occasional help with troubleshooting computers, printers, networks, wifi, etc.